Samyak2/nixos/README.md

 The configurations use nix flakes.

-I followed [this guide](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled) to get nixos and home-manager running using a flake.
+I followed [this guide](https://nixos-and-flakes.thiscute.world/nixos-with-flakes/nixos-with-flakes-enabled) to get NixOS and home-manager running using a flake.

 Uses [my neovim config](https://github.com/Samyak2/nvim-config) as an input.